12 Most Valuable Coins Known To Us [As Of 2023]

 Brasher DoubloonBrasher Doubloon-EB | Image Courtesy: Heritage Auctions

-The 1787 Brasher Doubloon (EB) is one of the rarest and most valuable coins in the history of independent America.
-The coin was designed by Ephraim Brasher, a goldsmith who became widely popular for his engraving and assay proofing (purity analysis) skills.
+The 1787 Brasher Doubloon is one of the rarest and most valuable coins in the history of independent America.
+It was designed by Ephraim Brasher, a goldsmith who became widely popular for his engraving and assay proofing (purity analysis) skills.

-In 2011, one of the surviving 1787 Brasher Doubloon was bought by an unnamed Wall Street investment firm for a massive fee of $7.4 million.
-The coin was in the focus of Raymond Chandler’s mystery novel The High Window.
+In 2011, one of the surviving 1787 Brasher Doubloons was purchased by an unnamed Wall Street investment firm for an astounding $7.4 million.
+This iconic coin also gained literary fame, as it played a central role in Raymond Chandler’s mystery novel The High Window.
+In 2021 Heritage Auctions, this coin was sold for $9.36 million

 In 1794, the Flowing Hair Dollar became the first silver dollar coin issued by the United States Mint on behalf of the federal government.
-The coin was designed by engraver Robert Scot, while its measurements were based on the Spanish dollar.
-Also known as ‘piece of eight’, the Spanish dollar was a popular currency in the States at that time.
-The minting of Flowing Hair Dollar ceased in 1795 and replaced by the Draped Bust Dollar.
+Designed by engraver Robert Scot, its dimensions were modeled after the Spanish dollar, also known as the “piece of eight,” which was widely used in the US then.
+Production of the Flowing Hair Dollar ended in 1795 when it was replaced by the Draped Bust Dollar.

 Written by